Yes, You Can Visit the Grand Canyon in Winter (+ Helpful Tips for Visiting in 2024/25)

 1. Stop in at the Visitor Center

 Start at the main Visitor Center, closest to all the parking lots and Mather Point.
-Here you can find maps, talk to park rangers, explore some exhibits about the canyon, and watch a 20-minute video called “Grand Canyon: A Journey of Wonder.”
-(The visitor center is open from 10 a.m.-4 p.m. every day.)
+Here you can find maps, talk to park rangers, explore some exhibits about the canyon, and two 24-minute films to choose from: “Grand Canyon: A Journey of Wonder” (a park orientation film) and “We Are Grand Canyon” (a film focusing on the Grand Canyon's 11 tribal communities).
+The visitor center is open from 8 a.m.-3 p.m. every day.

 Across the plaza from the visitor center, you'll also find the main park store, which is always worth a browse.